 The walnut you are eating as a snack or consuming as milk is most likely the Persian or English walnut or the Juglans regia.
 The name can be linked to historical records, where it was recorded that walnuts used to be reserved for the consumption of royalty and the very rich; the Romans even called the walnut as “Jupiter’s royal acorn.”
 The English walnut is native to the Balkan Peninsula, the Himalayas, and southwest China.

-The other common species of walnuts is the Juglans nigra or the black walnut.
+The other common species the Juglans nigra or the black walnut.
 The black walnut is actually more flavorful than the English walnut but because it is more difficult to shell and hull, it isn’t as widely cultivated.
 This kind of walnut is native to the eastern parts of North America.

 Walnuts are Popular in Traditional Chinese Medicine

 Perhaps because it is native to their region, the Chinese have long been using walnuts for various medicinal purposes.
 Traditional Chinese medicine (TCM) believes that walnuts can enhance the immune system and also have positive effects on the lungs, the large intestine, and the urinary tract.

 More importantly, TCM also considers walnuts as a “warming food,” with a healing essence that supports the kidney’s chi (or qi).
 The kidneys are considered the most important organs in TCM, because most of the body’s inborn chi is stored in them.
 Having healthy kidneys means that the body can better distribute this chi to the organs and other parts that need a boost.